lishamhlanga/Donegal-Famous-Beaches/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+# Future Updates

 ### Features Left to Implement

+- This website have still a lot to be implemented.
+- the famous page to have the following
+   -  1. categories of counties ,Donegal, Cork ,etc
+   -  2. visitors can select different counties and view the best beaches of each county
+   -  3. to add videos onto the page
+   -  4. to add panaromic view like 360, where by they can view the beach like in real
+   -  5.
+   -  6.
+- More pages for read more from the clicked links to a more detailed page with more info
+- privacy page for beach visitors
+- links to helpline and phone numbers
+- page with real live update in terms of forecast and safety
 - Another feature idea

 ## Testing

+The site seems to work well , I have used the developer tools to check the site from different viewpoints mobile, tablet , desktop .
+The site scales well with the use of media queries that facilitate this.
+The navigation links which are present on every page makes it easier to navigate form one page to another and the back to top link on the bottom right footer position helps bring the user to the top of the screen.
+All the links have a hover link to help the user know which link they are and a color of gold is projected .
+The text used on the body is 16px seems to be right for both mobile and desktop with h1 and h2 highlighting the titles and sub titles.
+I have tested it with various browsers and it renders well, Firefeox, Mozilla, Microsoft Edge, Google Chrome.
+The images are all aligned horizontal and vertical and scale well on the mobile and desktop with the flex wrap kicking in to distribute the mobile experience of a single column beneath each other and scale as the surface view increase.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+Essentially, in this part you will want to go or all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The footer houses social media links with icons that when clicked open a new tab. addition to the presentation the body area background is light blue,the colours I used are good for the eyes and does not strain the user.

+The upload form makes it easier for the user to submit their beaches of interest for publication ,they can right on the comment section and then upload the image.
+I included an link to reduce the image if it's too big , maximum image size being 20mb.

+I also included required that will highlight ( fill out this field ) if the user has left some areas unfilled and tries to submit the form.
+The form is responsive as well and scales of different screen sizes .

 ### Validator Testing